vinothiniseenivasan/githhub-tutorial/read.md

 njoy the videos and music you love, upload original content, and share it all with friends, family, and the world on YouTube. a bunch of texts' is a correct and usable phrase in written English.
 You can use it to refer to a group of text messages or other written documents.
-For example, "I received a bunch of texts from my friends about the party.".
+For example, "I received a bunch of texts from my friends about the party.". changes:/ a book or other written or printed work, regarded in terms of its content rather than its physical form.
+"a text which explores pain and grief" a book or other written or printed work, regarded in terms of its content rather than its physical form.
+"a text which explores pain and grief"

 hi hot
 hoe a re u